Mouse arm

 Causes of mouse arm

-- Poor ergonomics when working on a computer
+- Poor ergonomics during computer work

 - Incorrect arm position or lack of wrist support